 Since 1924, History Colorado has appointed a historian to work with the organization to preserve, interpret, and share Colorado’s past.

-Our State Historian’s Council is led by noted historian Dr. Duane Vandenbusche, who is joined on the council by respected historians from across the state.
+Our State Historian’s Council is led by noted historian Dr. Jared Orsi, who is joined on the council by respected historians from across the state.

 Dr. Nicki Gonzales is a professor of history and vice provost for diversity and inclusion at Regis University.
 Her research interests include the American Southwest; the Chicano Movement in Colorado; Chicano social, political, legal, and environmental activism; and the history of land grant communities.
 She has served as an advisor for History Colorado’s exhibits El Movimiento: The Chicano Movement in Colorado and Zoom In: The Centennial State in 100 Objects.
 Dr. Gonzales is History Colorado's appointee to the Colorado Geographic Naming Advisory Board established by Governor Polis in July 2020.